msg-systems/WPF-GUI-Localizer/Docs/documentation.md

    | ItemListQuantity | Item Quantity | |
    | | | |

-8. **Optional** Property for current Language is added to MainWindow and can be controlled by user.
+8. **optional** Property for current Language is added to MainWindow and can be controlled by user.

    Example: